You are viewing a story from harrypotterfanfiction.com

 ‘Complimentary colours are a cliché!’

-‘Are you trying to be Rodchenko or something?
-This isn’t soviet Russia-’
+‘Are you trying to be a Futurist or something?’

 ‘Quiet!’ the first man commanded, and the others fell silent.